If you have dabbled in painting or construction, you may have heard something called finished levels.

 Step 1: Prepare the Wall

-After this, you can add primer to the wall if the wall is not primed.
-This will help your compound stick and seal the wall.
+After this, you can fill the holes (if any) and add primer to the wall if the wall is not primed.

 Step 2: Add Mud